-Farmers are always focused on running their operations efficiently, especially during growing or planting season.
+Farmers are always focused on running their operations efficiently, no matter what season it is.
 There are many tips and tricks kept in their back pockets in hopes of boosting their equipment’s performance.
 One of the most popular is purchasing over the counter additives for fuel.

 But are aftermarket additives the best way to protect equipment, and can they improve fuel efficiency?
 Here are three things farmers should know before treating their fuel with additives.